yoonmoonsick/dnd2024/README.md

 - Wet
     - The status is removed when taking cold, fire, or lightning damage.

-> The reason for making vines and webs less flammable is to balance both realism and strategic enjoyment in the game.
-Realistically, fresh vines or webs do not instantly burn entirely just because a single spark lands on them.
-For example, when a flame touches a spider web, only the affected area burns away while the rest remains intact.
-Reflecting this, summoned vines and webs have been adjusted to prevent complete destruction by fire.
-> This change not only enhances realism but also aims to increase the utility of lesser-used spells like Entangle and Web.
-Previously, these spells were situational and underutilized, primarily because of their vulnerability to fire.
-By making them more resistant to burning, players can now take full advantage of their potential in a variety of tactical scenarios.
-> Ultimately, this adjustment enhances immersion while providing players with more strategic options and opportunities to incorporate these spells effectively into their gameplay.

 ## Initiative
 - 1d4 -> 1d20